nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The find order command is executed by `FindOrderCommand`.
+The find order command is supported by `FindOrderCommand`.
 It extends `Command`.

 Given below is an example usage scenario and how the find order mechanism behaves at each step.